 The name "tube" has been used around for several years but has meant something different, in different contexts.
 PaintShop Pro has a feature called "Picture tubes", which are elements placed on a project with a click of the mouse.
-On the other hand, "tubes" have been seen as an element that has been extracted and has no more background, whether that was done in PaintShop Pro or any other graphics program.
-This has led to common confusions in the use of those elements and their format.
+On the other hand, "tubes" have been seen as elements that have been extracted and have no more background, whether that was done in PaintShop Pro or any other graphics program.
+This has led to common confusion in the use of those elements and their format.
 Let's look into this more deeply.

 Picture tubes from PaintShop Pro

-As mentioned above, Picture Tubes are elements that can be applied using a click of the mouse after using the Picture tube tool.
+As mentioned above, Picture Tubes are elements that can be applied using a click of the mouse after activating the Picture tube tool.

 And once that tool is activated, you would get a list of various tubes available to you.

 Whatever tubes you have available will depend on the PaintShop Pro version you have, the tubes you created yourself and those you purchased or downloaded.
 All those listed in that drop-down list are in .PspTube format and can only be used in PaintShop Pro.

 On occasion, some PaintShop Pro users will share extracted images using a .PspImage format, since they are expecting the users to have PaintShop Pro.
 This also allows the creator to leave various layers with their name, or add a background for better visibility of the element, while those layers can just be removed when the element is to be used.
 And yes, they call those "tubes" too.